unbit/uwsgi-docs/Tornado.rst

 One of the things you will pretty soon experiment with this approach to programming is the callback-hell.

-Let's improve the previous exampel to wait 10 seconds before sending back the response to the client
+Let's extend the previous example to wait 10 seconds before sending back the response to the client

 .. code-block:: py